 Parents, Young People and Alcohol 'I See'No one should provide alcohol to under 18s.

-The latest phase of the Parents, Young People and Alcohol campaign is a joint initiative between the Mental Health Commission, Curtin University and the Telethon Institute for Child Health Research, and is part-funded by Healthway.
+The Parents, Young People and Alcohol ‘I See’ campaign was a joint initiative between the Mental Health Commission (MHC), the former McCusker Centre for Action on Alcohol and Youth and was part-funded by Healthway.

-The campaign's key message is based on the National Health and Medical Research Council's (NHMRC) guideline that for children and young people under 18 years of age, not drinking alcohol is the safest option.
-1
+The key message was based on the National Health and Medical Research Council’s (NHMRC) guideline that for children and young people under 18 years of age, not drinking alcohol is the safest option.

-The new campaign features a range of experts including a paediatrician, paramedic and school psychologist - all who witness young people experiencing the harms caused by alcohol consumption.
+‘I See’ featured a range of experts including a paediatrician, paramedic and school psychologist; all who witness young people experiencing the harms caused by alcohol consumption.

 - Increase knowledge and salience amongst parents and others in the community as to the health reasons for why their children and other young people should delay alcohol use until at least 18 years-of-age.